-If, in the annual evaluation, the faculty determine any deficiency in a student's progress or performance, the advisor so informs the student by letter, a copy of which is placed in the student's file.
+If, in the annual evaluation, the faculty determine any deficiency in a student's progress or performance, the advisor informs the student by letter, a copy of which is placed in the student's file.
 The letter describes the deficiency and its consequences to the student, as the faculty have determined.
 The consequences are determined on a case-by-case basis, according to the nature and circumstances of the deficiency, but there are three general possibilities:

 First, the faculty could determine the deficiency to be relatively minor and easily remediable.
-In this case, the student remains in good standing and is required to pursue a course of action to remediate the deficiency, the exact nature and timeframe of which are stated in the advisor's letter, and the completion of which is monitored by the advisor.
+In this case, the student remains in good standing and is required to pursue a course of action to remediate the deficiency, the exact nature and timeframe of which are stated in the professional development plan, and the completion of which is monitored by the advisor.

 Second, the faculty could determine the deficiency to be substantial enough to warrant a remediation contract.
 In this case, the student is considered not in good standing and on probation until the terms of the contract are met.
 The faculty would also determine who is to be involved, along with the advisor, in drawing up the contract with the student.
 A remediation contract should (a) describe in behavioral detail each deficiency, (b) state in behavioral detail the level of progress or performance that is required to remediate each deficiency-with reference to supporting documentation from written standards in the program (e.g., syllabi, practicum evaluation criteria), and (c) specify a timeframe for completion of the contract.
 The contract should be signed and dated by the student, the advisor, and faculty head, with a copy given to the student and another placed in the student's file.
-The advisor monitors progress on the contract.
+The advisor and training director monitor progress on the contract.

-When the advisor believes the terms of the contract have been met, he or she so informs the faculty.
-Based on a review of the student's progress, the faculty then determine whether the terms of the contract have been met.
-If their judgment is positive, the student is once again in good standing and not on probation, and this decision is communicated in writing to the student, a copy of which is placed in the student's file.
-If the faculty's judgment is negative, they determine further consequences for the student and communicate these in writing to the student, with a copy placed in the student's file.
+When the advisor and training director believe the terms of the contract have been met, they inform the faculty the student is once again in good standing and not on probation.
+This decision is communicated in writing to the student, a copy of which is placed in the student's file.
+If the advisor and training director believe the terms of the contract have not been met, , they then determine further consequences for the student and communicate these in writing to the student, with a copy placed in the student's file.
 Further consequences would take the same form as the three general possibilities listed previously.

-Third, the faculty could determine the deficiency to be so substantial as not to warrant remediation but rather a recommended dismissal from the program.
-This is described in the section, "Recommended Dismissal from the Program."
+Third, the advisor and training director could determine the deficiency to be so substantial as not to warrant remediation but rather a recommended dismissal from the program.
+In this case, the matter is brought to the full faculty for a determination.
+This is described in detail in the section, "Recommended Dismissal from the Program."